skjolber/json-log-domain/README.md

  - `description` - textual description of the tag

 # Generating Java helper sources
-YAML files are converted to helper classes using `log-domain-maven-plugin`.
+YAML-files are converted to helper classes using `log-domain-maven-plugin`.

 ```xml
 <plugin>